Anteru/kyla/doc/source/concepts.rst

 Kyla is built around two main concepts:

 * A **repository**, which is the content source. kyla exclusively works on repositories.
 A file repository contains the contents of all files stored in it.
 Files are grouped in file sets.
 A repository can be either *packed* into a few package files, or be a *loose* repository with all file contents being stored separately in the file system.
-* A **file set** is a set of files that is processed together.
+* A **file set** is a set of files that are processed together.
 Each file in a file set must be unique, and all sets in a file repository must be disjoint.
 For example, each feature of an application would be represented as a file set.
 A file set is the basic unit used by kyla.

 .. note::